fiddleHeads/spatial-reference/content/resources.md

 ## Resources

 This is just a selection of many resources available on coordinate systems and projections.
-I've included a link to resources specific to QGIS and R, respectively.
+I've included a link to resources specific to QGIS and R, respectively, if you prefer to use different software for GIS analysis.

 [An Overview of Geodesy and Geographic Referencing Systems](http://pbcgis.com/projection_fundamentals/)